Velko/8-bit-CPU/README.md

 -------------------------

-One of the main sources of instability in Ben's design is that registers' "tap outputs" (ones that connects registers to ALU, RAM or Control Logic) change on same moment when new value is latched.
+One of the main sources of instability in Ben's design is that registers' "tap outputs" (ones that connects registers to ALU, RAM or Control Logic) change on immediately when new value is latched.
 This is especially important with Flags and Instruction Register, as it creates the infamous "EEPROM noise" on the rising clock edge, when it can cause unexpected effects.
 It might not be such an issue for general-purpose registers or MAR, but it is better that everything holds steady while